holmestm/django-docker-tutorial/README.md

 }
 ```
 6. Run docker-compose up to start the environment
-7. Manage/create the files using your native editor e.g. code myproject
+7. Manage/create the files using your native editor e.g. code ./
 8. Run python commands using
 ```
 docker exec -it django-docker-tutorial_web_1 bash
 ```
-9. Access the web server using http://localhost:8000
+9. Access the web server for 'mysite' using http://localhost:8000
 10. To access the built-in admin functionality:
 ```
 docker exec django-docker-tutorial_web_1 ./manage.py migrate